ashif-iqbal/blog-application/README.md

 3. The codebase is clean, modular, and beginner-friendly.

-4. Developed for NSCC SRM Recruitment to showcase full-stack development skills.
+4. Developed for Alexa Developers SRM Recruitment to showcase full-stack development skills.